j-bogart/fizzbuzz/README.md

 - Required endpoints
 - Tested code
 - Continuous Integration
   - Linter
   - Commit naming checker
   - Automated tests
-    - Vulnerabilities scaning
+  - Code Analysis
+  - Scanning dependencies for vulnerabilities
   - Automated Release and Versioning
   - Building

 The project is based on Clean Architecture and Clean Code.
-The commit naming is using [Conventional Commits](conventionalcommits.org/) specifications.
+The commit naming is using [Conventional Commits](https://conventionalcommits.org/) specifications.

 What is not included (*it can go far...*) :